discolabs/disco_app/README.md

 Be sure to change `example_app` to the desired name of your actual application.

-By default, the `initialise.sh` script uses the latest version of Ruby, Rails and the DiscoApp framework.
+By default, the `initialise.sh` script uses the latest version of Ruby, Rails, Node and the DiscoApp framework.
 If for any reason you need to specify which version of each of these to use, you can provide them as arguments on the last line.
-For example, to use Rails 4.2 with Ruby 2.4.1 and DiscoApp version 0.13.8, the last line of the command above should read:
+For example, to use Rails 4.2 with Ruby 2.4.1, Node 10.19 and DiscoApp version 0.13.8, the last line of the command above should read:

 ```
-    | bash -s example_app 4.2.0 2.4.1 0.13.8
+    | bash -s example_app 4.2.0 2.4.1 10.19 0.13.8
 ```

 Once this is complete, you'll have a new Rails app created in `/example_app`,